 - Basking shark: After the whale shark, the basking shark (Cetorhinus maximus) is the second-largest fish in the sea.
 This odd-looking fish has remained unchanged since prehistoric days.
 This docile fish feeds on plankton and is harmless to humans.
 Basking sharks are protected by most maritime laws.

 - The wild cat of Crete (Felis silvestris) is an endemic subspecies of the European wild cat.
-It is unique to the Greek island of Crete.
+It is unique and native only to the Greek island of Crete.
 This beautiful, elusive cat was once considered extinct, but biologists have discovered a small population on the island.

 Greek Animals List